Visualization using the SPORT graphics engine

 The HelloLibbulletjme app (introduced on the previous page) is simple, readable and complete.
 However, as a console app, its output is limited to text.

 Text provides scant insight into what the 3-D physics simulation is doing.
-For most people, pictures are far easier to understand.
+For most people, pictures are much easier to understand.

 For the purpose of this tutorial series, we’ve created a graphics engine named SPORT (the Simple Physics-ORienTed engine).
-SPORT enables us to visualize physics objects without cluttering up the physics code with too many rendering calls.
-It is open-source, written in Java, and included in the LbjExamples project.
+SPORT enables us to visualize physics objects without adding much code to the tutorial apps.
+It is open-source, written in Java, and available from GitHub and Maven Central.

 HelloSport

-HelloSport is a direct conversion of HelloLibbulletjme into a SPORT app.
+HelloSport (also in Kotlin) is a direct conversion of HelloLibbulletjme into a SPORT app.

 Details to note: